-Strawberry Sheet Cake: The Recipe That Went Viral
+Strawberry Sheet Cake: The Recipe That Everyone Wants

 When Karen Norton of Mt.
-Pleasant, Tennessee, was asked if she knew that her Strawberry Sheet Cake recipe had gone viral, the baker and caterer says she was shocked to hear the news.
+Pleasant, Tennessee, was asked if she knew that her Strawberry Sheet Cake recipe had gone on to become the most popular recipe in the history of Tennessee Home & Farm, the baker and caterer says she was shocked to hear the news.

 “I had no idea that it had become so popular,” says Norton.
 “I was very surprised.”

 Norton’s delicious Strawberry Sheet Cake recipe became an overnight success after it was picked up by a blog called Inspired by Charm.
-Since it was first posted on our sister site, farmflavor.com, it has received more than 250,000 page views, has 77 comments and has been shared 75,000 times on Pinterest alone.
+Since it was first posted on our sister site, farmflavor.com, it has received more than half a million page views, has more than 100 comments and has been shared 175,000 times on Pinterest alone.

 Norton says it’s a very good cake, but she was surprised because it is a classic recipe, and she thought people would have heard of it by now.
 She adapted the recipe from one her sister had given her more than 20 years ago.
 In fact, many people say they were attracted to the recipe because it reminded them of strawberry cakes they had enjoyed as children.